robgraves/crapsgame/README.md

 data/sounds/chips.wav - sound effect for any other bet winning

+02/28/2024

+Implemented color to the game, now switchable with the colorized variable.
+Plans to implement sound on or off with the soundfx variable, these two combined with the mature variable will be combined into a settings file loaded on startup and saved back to on quitting like the user data does now.

 02/24/2024

 My coding partner from college, nullist (Tyler Mosgrove), contributed color to the bankroll,